Border Collie Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Border Collie, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-Border Collies MUST have frequent opportunities to vent their energy and to use their busy minds to do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Border Collies are famous for chewing through drywall, ripping the stuffing out of sofas, and turning your yard into a moonscape of giant craters.
+Most Border Collies need many (very many) opportunities to vent their energy and to use their busy minds to do interesting things.
+I can't emphasize this enough.
+Otherwise you should expect to see chewed drywall and baseboards, the stuffing ripped out of sofas, escape attempts, and more.

 - Providing enough socialization.
 Standoffish by nature, Border Collies need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become shyness.